tkimhofer/checkpoint_fragebogen/README.md

 # 🩺 Checkpoint Fragebogen App

 **Checkpoint Fragebogen** is a cross-platform desktop application for **anonymous STI testing intake** at Checkpoint Aids Hilfe Duisburg / Kreis Wesel.
-It provides a multilingual, privacy-conscious questionnaire interface for visitors and stores or transmits responses securely for counselor use.
+It provides a multilingual, privacy-conscious questionnaire interface for clinic visitors and stores or transmits responses securely for counselor use.

 The app is packaged as native executables for **Windows** (`.exe`) and **macOS** (`.dmg`) using **Tauri**, ensuring fast performance, and local-first security.